-From 2007, Lauren started displaying her great potential.
-Finishing an impressive fifth on beam at the 2007 world championships, she then went on to collect silver and bronze on the beam and floor at the World Cup in Stuttgart.
+Lauren Mitchell OAM started displaying her great potential from 2007.
+Finishing an impressive fifth on beam at the 2007 World Championships, she then went on to collect silver and bronze on the beam and floor at the World Cup in Stuttgart.
 In 2008, she was selected to represent Australia at the Beijing Olympics, where she helped Australia reach its best ever Olympic team result to finish sixth.

 In 2009 Lauren became the toast of Australian gymnastics following the World Championships in London by winning silver on beam and floor and just missing out on a medal in the women’s all-around final finishing in fourth place by just 0.025.

-Following on from the Commonwealth Games, Lauren again created history by becoming Australia’s first woman to win a world gymnastics title at the World Championships in Rotterdam in late October.
+Following on from the Commonwealth Games, Lauren again created history by becoming Australia’s first woman to win a world gymnastics title at the 2010 World Championships in Rotterdam in late October.
 Lauren took out the Gold Medal in the Floor when in the last female performance of the world championships she produced a stunning floor routine to upset Russian favourite and all-around champion Aliya Mustafina.

 In 2012, Mitchell was selected to represent Australia at her second Olympic Games where she finished fifth in the Floor final.

 Lauren returned to competition for the first time since the London Olympic Games in March 2014 when she competed at the World Challenge Cup in Doha.
 Full of confidence following the 2014 Australian Gymnastics Championships, Lauren was excited to once again represent Australia on the world stage at the Glasgow 2014 Commonwealth Games where she won two silver medals.

 Initially planning to join the team for the World Gymnastics Championships in Nanning – and preparing for retirement – Mitchell suffered twin ankle injuries which eventually prolonged her career.